-7. Interactive toys
+7. Interactive Toys for Dogs

 Pet stores nowadays are like toy stores used to be.
 There are some amazing inventions out there that can offer dog mental stimulation as well as entertainment.
 Have a look to see what you think would inspire your dog, whether it’s a treat dispenser or a puppy proof activity mat, there’s bound to be something to suit your dog’s playing style.

-8. Regular toys
+8. Regular Dog Toys

 On a visit to the pet store, you will see the kind of toys that aren’t the most high-tech but still challenge the old brain cells.
-KONG dog toys are a perennial favorite yet there are so many different styles that your dog should never get bored.
-A word to the wise though, don’t have your dog’s toys out all at once, rotate the selection so that he doesn’t get bored!
+KONG toys are a perennial favorite yet there are so many different styles that your dog should never get bored.
+A word to the wise though, don’t have your dog’s toys out all at once, rotate the selection so that he doesn’t get bored.